CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

         cloud.setCurrentScalarField(2)
         cloud.convertCurrentScalarFieldToColors()

-Normals can be computed with :py:meth:`~.cloudComPy.ccPointCloud.computeNormals`:
+Normals can be computed with :py:func:`~.cloudComPy.computeNormals`:
 ::

     if not cloud.hasNormals():